History Files

 Menander I Soter

-In Gandhara, Western Punjab & Eastern Punjab.
+In Paropamisadae, Western Indus & Eastern Indus (Punjab).

 c.130 BC

-At around the time of Menander's death, the Central Asian Yuezhi overrun Bactria and end Greek rule there, isolating the remaining Greeks east of the Hindu Kush.
 Probable members of Menander's dynasty include Queen Agathokleia, her son Strato I, and Nicias, though it is uncertain whether they rule directly after Menander.
-Menander is briefly succeeded by his infant son, Thrason, as witnessed by a single surviving coin, but after Thrason is murdered, other kings emerge, usually in the western territories, such as Zoilos I, Lysias, Antialcidas and Philoxenos, and these rulers may be relatives of either the Euthydemids or surviving Eucratids who are forced eastwards by the collapse of Bactria.
+The king himself is briefly succeeded by his infant son, Thrason, as witnessed by a single surviving coin, but after Thrason is murdered other kings emerge, usually in the western territories, such as Zoilos I, Lysias, Antialcidas, and Philoxenos, and these rulers may be relatives either of the Euthydemids or surviving Eucratids who are forced eastwards by the collapse of Bactria.

 Menander coin